Any-k Algorithms for Enumerating Ranked Answers to Conjunctive Queries: Preliminaries

-\introparagraph{Measures of success} For the time complexity of enumeration, we measure the time until the $k^\textrm{th}$ answer is returned ($\TT(k)$) for all values of $k$.
+\introparagraph{Measures of success} We measure the complexity of enumeration by the time required until the $k^\textrm{th}$ answer is returned ($\TT(k)$ for Time-To-$k$) for all values of $k$.
 For a lower bound, note that it takes $\Omega(n)$ just to look at each input tuple and $\Omega(k)$ to return $k$ output tuples.
-For ranked enumeration, we require the output to be sorted and sorting $k$ independent items takes $\O(k \log k)$.
-Thus, we will call a ranked-enumeration algorithm \emph{optimal} in data complexity if it achieves $\TT(k) = \O(n + k \log k)$, in the sense that there exist queries where it cannot be improved for any value of $k$ (e.g., a CQ with one atom).
-We denote the special case of the \emph{time-to-last} $\TT(\out)$ by $\TTL$.
-We additionally measure the space complexity $\MEM(k)$ for all $k$.
+Sorting $k$ independent items takes $\Omega(k \log k)$ with a comparison-based algorithm.
+We denote the special case of the \emph{Time-To-Last} $\TT(\out)$ by $\TTL$.
+Additionally, we measure the space complexity $\MEM(k)$.

-\introparagraph{Time-to-$k$ versus delay} The goal of enumeration is to provide each answer as fast as possible.
-Thus, we measure the time until the $k^\textrm{th}$ answer is returned ($\TT(k)$) for all values of $k$.
-A large body of work on enumeration \cite{bagan07constenum,DBLP:journals/mst/CarmeliK20,idris20dynamic_theta,olteanu15dtrees,DBLP:journals/sigmod/Segoufin15} has traditionally focused instead on measuring the \emph{delay} between answers after a preprocessing phase, typically striving for constant delay after linear-time preprocessing $\O(n)$ (in data complexity).
-This is desirable because it guarantees that every answer is returned in time $\TT(k) = \O(n + k)$, which is optimal.
-However, note that low delay is sufficient but not necessary to achieve low $\TT(k)$.
-As \Cref{fig:ttk_vs_delay_1} shows, lowering the delay does not necessarily imply a faster algorithm.
+\introparagraph{Time-to-$k$ versus delay} The goal of enumeration is to provide each answer as quickly as possible, which is why we adopt $\TT(k)$ as our measure of success.
+A large body of work on enumeration \cite{bagan07constenum,DBLP:journals/mst/CarmeliK20,idris20dynamic_theta,olteanu15dtrees,DBLP:journals/sigmod/Segoufin15} has instead focused on measuring the \emph{delay} between answers after a preprocessing phase, typically striving for constant delay after linear-time preprocessing $\O(n)$ (in data complexity).
+This is desirable because it guarantees that every $k^\textrm{th}$ answer is returned in time $\TT(k) = \O(n + k)$, which is optimal (without ranking).
+However, low delay is \emph{sufficient but not necessary} to achieve low $\TT(k)$.
+As \Cref{fig:ttk_vs_delay_1} shows, a lower delay does not necessarily imply a faster algorithm.